En / Ru

 Day 4: Climb one of the volcanoes — Avachinsky, Mutnovsky, or Gorely.

 Day 5: Helicopter tour to the Valley of Geysers.
-(Alternatives: Dachnye springs with the Small Valley of Geysers or a helicopter flight to Lake Kuril)
+(Alternatives: Dachnye Springs and the Small Valley of Geysers or a helicopter flight to Lake Kuril)

 Days 7-10: Travel to Tolbachik volcano.